dimitriabrahamsson/turbo-chem/README.md

 ## turbo-chem
-### Applications of machine learning for structure prediction in non-targeted analysis with high-resolution mass spectrometry - From physicochemical properties to molecular structures
+### In silico structure prediction in non-targeted analysis with high-resolution mass spectrometry - From physicochemical properties to molecular structures

 #### Preparing the data
 1. Start with the .cvs file called BloodExposomeLSERfinal.csv